ardanlabs/kit/tests/README.md

 ``` go
 func DisplayLog()
 ```
-DisplayLog writes the logdash data to standand out, if testing in verbose mode was turned on.
+DisplayLog writes the Logdash data to standand out, if testing in verbose mode was turned on.